tak42/feasy/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-If the server fails to start, command the folloing commands.
+If the server fails to start, command the following commands.

 ```bash
 npm install -g npm-run-all